Why Sea Rovers?

-Wayan joined the crew as receptionist and soon became an invaluable asset and firm friend.
+Wayan joined the crew as the receptionist and soon became an invaluable asset and firm friend.

 A couple of years later I couldn’t get him out of the water for love nor money.
-Since that day Wayan has been a keen diver and has become a very experienced Divemaster.
+Since that day Wayan has been a keen diver and became a very experienced Divemaster.

 In December 2015, Wayan became SSI Instructor No #72881.
 We’re all very proud of him.

 Ex-Nakhoda (or Captain) Abdul Rohim a salty sea lover since day one.
-In his own words “Since small child has drank sea water.”
-Father a fisherman and his fathers before him, born on the beach with sea air in his lung on his first breathe.
+In his own words “Since a small child has drunk seawater.”
+Father a fisherman and his fathers before him, born on the beach with the sea air in his lung on his first breathe.
 Do I need to say anymore?

 I met him when I was doing the training for the ‘Pemuteran, Reef Gardeners’.
 Fifteen fishermen from the for local Nelayan (fishing associations) were trained to dive with funding from Aus Aid and initiated by local dive entrepreneur and good friend Chris Brown.
-Idea being to teach the local fishermen a new way of looking at the environment by teaching them about its protection.
-Which turned into a full time job for six of the trainees.
+The idea being to teach the local fishermen a new way of looking at the environment by teaching them about its protection.
+Which turned into a full-time job for six of the trainees.